Login

 • Heavy daily users (multiple times a day): 30-plus days.

-The urine marijuana test will give a positive result if the amount of THC in the sample is more than 50 nanograms per milliliter (ng/ml).
+The urine marijuana test will give a positive result if the amount of THC in the sample is over 50 nanograms per milliliter (ng/ml).
 This is called the cut-off level.

 Saliva Tests

 Saliva testing is the most common method for roadside testing.
-For occasional marijuana users, cannabinoids are detectable in the saliva for between one and three days.
-For heavy users, it is possible to detect THC metabolites for up to one month after the last use.
+For occasional marijuana users, cannabinoids are detectable in saliva between one and three days.
+For heavy users, it is possible to detect THC metabolites up to one month after the last use.

 Hair Tests

-Hair testing is the most sensitive and can detect THC metabolites for up to three months after use.
-Trace amounts of THC’s metabolites can remain in the hair for some time.
-A 1.5-inch hair segment is usually asked to provide a window of use over the last three months.
+Hair testing is the most sensitive and can detect THC metabolites up to three months after consumption.
+Trace amounts of THC metabolites can remain in the hair for a long time.
+A 1.5-inch hair segment is usually taken to provide a window of use spanning the past three months.

-While hair follicle tests can provide information about a person’s cannabis use, they are not always accurate, and the tests often produce false negatives.
-Hair samples are also prone to contamination, making them difficult to detect with high accuracy.
+While hair follicle tests can provide information about a person’s cannabis use, they are not always accurate and often produce false negatives.
+Hair samples are also prone to contamination, making them difficult to rely on with high accuracy.
 Hair follicle testing is usually used in tandem with urine testing.

 Blood Tests

-THC and its metabolites are detectable immediately after ingestion or inhalation.
-For those who have been using large amounts of cannabis regularly, THC metabolites are detectable in the blood for up to one month after the last use.
+THC and its metabolites are detectable immediately after ingestion or inhalation in the bloodstream.
+For those who have been using large amounts of cannabis regularly, THC metabolites are detectable in blood samples for up to one month after the last use.

 Consume cannabis legally and responsibly with a medical marijuana card.
-The qualified physicians at Leafwell can help you apply online for your MMJ card today.
+Leafwell’s qualified healthcare providers can help you apply online for your MMJ card today.

 Get Your Medical Card